LexMainye/nbo_innovation_sprint/Finetuning/Non_standard_speech_results/English/whisper-small/run4_whisper_small_eng_report.md

 # Run 4 Report: Full Fine-tuning of Whisper-Small on Non-Standard Kenyan English with Constant Warmup - Weight Decay & Early Stopping

-*This report documents the fourth iteration of my experiments, building upon the previous runs by using a different learning rate scheduler and introducing regularization techniques.*
+*This report documents the fourth iteration of my experiments, building upon the previous runs by using regularization techniques.*

 ## 1. Objective

-The objective of this experiment was to investigate the impact of a `constant_with_warmup` learning rate scheduler on the fine-tuning performance of the Whisper-small model, while simultaneously implementing regularization and early stopping to control for overfitting.
+The primary objective of this experiment was to investigate the impact of introducing **Weight Decay** and **Early Stopping** to the fine-tuning process.
+These techniques were implemented to control the significant overfitting observed in previous runs, with the goal of improving generalization and achieving a more stable final model.
+This run also utilized a `constant_with_warmup` learning rate scheduler.

 ## 2. Methodology